sreedatta-v/Predict-Future-Sales---Kaggle-competition/README.md

 ## Data Merging

---> It involves in merging two or more dataframees into single dataframe.
+--> It involves in merging two or more data frames into a single data frame.

 It is broadly done using Joins:
 1. Inner Join